Eddevinc/files2/wvd-in-a-day/07-Register-Application-Groups.md

 ### **Task 1: Register the Application Groups to Workspace**

+In this task we will be registering Application groups to workspaces in following series:

+*WVD-WS-01*: WVD-AG-01 and WVD-HP-01-DAG

+*WVD-WS-02*: WVD-HP-02-DAG

 1. Navigate to Azure portal, then search for **Windows** in search bar and select **Windows Virtual Desktop**.